Last Updated on

 2. BRIGHTEN YOUR CURTAINS

 Let the light in by replacing the dull and bulky drapes with some light white cheer curtains, like the ones pictured above.
-At less than $10 for the set of two, you can certainly afford to swap out just about all the curtains for under $100.
+Swap out just about all your funeral home’s curtains and watch the place instantly brighten up.

 3. UPDATE YOUR LIGHT BULBS